Robust Quantitative Comparative Statics for a Multimarket Paradox: Related Literature

-Worst case perspectives have a long tradition in the analysis of performance guarantees of algorithms (cf. Williamson and Shmoys~\cite{williamson2011}).
-With the introduction of concepts like the "price of anarchy" they have found their way into economics and game theory (cf., Koutsoupias and Papadimitriou~\cite{Koutsoupias99} and Nisan et al.~\cite{Nisan:2007}).
-There are several papers quantifying the worst case efficiency loss of equilibria in models of Cournot competition (cf. Anderson and Renault \cite{AndersonR03}, Farhat and Perakis \cite{FarahatP09,FarahatP11}, Kluberg and Perakis \cite{KlubergP12} and Titsiklis and Xu \cite{TsitsiklisX13}).
-All these works follow the "price of anarchy" methodology, where some performance measure of an equilibrium outcome (e.g., total profit and/or consumer surplus) is compared with a corresponding optimal production maximizing the respective performance measure.
+Worst case perspectives have a long tradition in the analysis of performance guarantees of algorithms (cf.~\citet{williamson2011}).
+With the introduction of concepts like the ``price of anarchy'' (cf. \citet{Koutsoupias99}) they have found their way into economics and game theory (a good overview on the intersection of computer science and economics is given in the textbook~\citet{Nisan:2007}).
+By now, there is a large body of literature quantifying the worst case efficiency loss of equilibria (cf.~\citet{Roughgarden02,Johari04,CorSS04}) and, in particular, in models related to Cournot competition (cf.~\citet{AndersonR03,FarahatP09,FarahatP11,Guo05,Johari05, KlubergP12, TsitsiklisX13,Tsitsiklis14}).
+All these works follow the ``price of anarchy'' methodology, where some performance measure of an equilibrium outcome (e.g., total profit and/or social welfare) is compared with a corresponding optimal solution maximizing the respective performance measure.
 There is a conceptual difference of our approach compared to these previous worst case approaches: while in approximation algorithms and price of anarchy one compares an optimum to a solution that is returned by an algorithm or that is an equilibrium, we maintain an equilibrium concept and compare the equilibrium of an instance with that of a perturbed instance.
+Of course, in our setting, a bound on the price of anarchy (with respect to a specific welfare function) translates to a bound on the worst-case effect of a parameter change as long as the optimal welfare increases with the parameter change (which is true in our case).
+However, the price of anarchy in cournot oligopolies, e.g., for total welfare (involving affine price functions and convex costs) is known to be $4/(3+n)$, where $n$ is the number of firms (cf.~\citet{Harks_Miller2011,Moulin05}).
+Also for social welfare the known bound of $2/3$ (cf.~\citet{Johari05}) does not give tight bounds for our setting.
 In the context of multimarket Cournot oligopoly, to the best of our knowledge, we derive for the first time a worst case quantification of a parameter change previously only qualitatively described by comparative statics.

 There are works in theoretical computer science and mathematics that quantify the effects of a parameter change, albeit for different settings.
-Prominent examples include the analysis of the famous Braess paradox, where a limit on the decrease in a network's performance when additional links are added is shown (cf.~Korilis et al.~\cite{Korilis99}, Lin et al.~\cite{Lin11}, Roughgarden~\cite{Roughgarden06} and Valiant and Roughgarden~\cite{Valiant10}).
+Prominent examples include the analysis of the famous Braess paradox, where a limit on the decrease in a network's performance when additional links are added is shown (cf.~\citet{Korilis99,LinRTW11,Roug06,Valiant10}).